-Mason was only active from 1998 to 2005 amassing 15 credits in that time span, his last role was the feature film “Kicking & Screaming” at just the age of thirteen.
+Mason was only active from 1998 to 2005 amassing 15 credits in that time span, his last role was in the feature film “Kicking & Screaming” at just the age of thirteen.

 Lucero’s TV work after ER and the TV movie “Winchell” included guest roles on “Sabrina, the Teenage Witch” (1999), “Chicken Soup for the Soul” (1999), “Providence” (2000).
-In 2001 he played Young Aaron on the TV movie “Lost Voyage” and Adam Perliss on an episode of the series “Family Law.”
+In 2001 he played Young Aaron on the TV movie “Lost Voyage” and Adam Perlis on an episode of the series “Family Law.”
 His final TV role was on two episodes of the series “The Guardian” (2003) where he played Kenny Turk.